 The Comet Model Forecast shows that traffic impacts generated from the site and cumulative traffic in the area can be mitigated to a degree that can be acceptable regarding the NPPF test of 'severe' regarding congestion and safety.
-Overall there are 'no showstoppers'.
+Overall, there are 'no showstoppers'.

-5. Sustainable Travel for Southern Villages (Indicative Contributions)
+5. Sustainable Travel for the Southern Villages (Indicative Contributions)

-This site will make significant contributions to sustainable travel in the southern villages.
-Indicative Contributions Total: 104 units x £6,826 $^3$ (HCC developer contributions) = £710,000 This would be attributed as follows:
+This site will make significant contributions to sustainable travel for the southern villages.

+Indicative Contributions Total: 104 units x $£6,826^3$ (HCC developer contributions) = £710,000This would be attributed as follows:

-- LCWIP SCHEME 11 & GTP Strategic Rail freight Interchange & A414 Indicative Contribution £710,000 - North Orbital Road Centre (A414) - ➤ A414 cycling SC GTP SM 181 (London Colney Hatfield) - ➤ A414 cycling SW GTP PR22 (HGC Park Street) - ➤ A414 cycling SC GTP SM207 ( Park Street London Colney)
+- LCWIP SCHEME 11 & GTP Strategic Rail freight Interchange & A414 Indicative Contribution £710,000 - North Orbital Road Centre (A414) - ➤ A414 cycling SC GTP SM 181 (London Colney Hatfield) - A414 cycling SW GTP PR22 (HGC Park Street) - ➤ A414 cycling SC GTP SM207 (Park Street London Colney)

-- Connectivity from the site to services and facilities in the current settlement will need to be shown, along with connectivity to St Albans. - Contributions/enhancements are likely to be required to support relevant schemes in the LCWIP and GTPs. - Improvements to the junction to enable signalised Active Travel and horse crossing of the A405 to the Southeast of the site. - Bus services accessible from stops in Watling St and close to Abbey Line station. - Onsite transport and access arrangements as required by HCC and SADC policy. - Public transport contributions as required by HCC.
+- Connectivity from the site to services and facilities in the current settlement will need to be shown, along with connectivity to St Albans. - Contributions/enhancements are likely to be required to support relevant schemes in the LCWIP and GTPs. - Improvements to the junction to enable signalised Active Travel and horse crossing of the A405 to the Southeast of the site. - Bus services accessible from stops in Watling St and close to Abbey Line station. - Onsite transport and access arrangements as required by HCC and SADC policy.